March 1, 2019

 By BCA Ambassador Jordy Shepherd

 Best practices in shovelling techniques, equipment and strategies continue to evolve in Avalanche Search and Rescue (AvSAR).
 Smart shovelling methods are critical, as shovelling consumes most of the time during an avalanche rescue.
 The Strike Team Shovelling method is a new angle that takes the best of the “strategic shovelling” and “V-shaped conveyor” methods commonly taught in avalanche rescue courses.
-This three-part series provides a detailed overview of the strike team shovelling, which the Canadian Avalanche Association (CAA) started teaching in the past couple of years in all CAA AvSAR courses.
+This three-part series provides a detailed overview of strike team shovelling methods, which the Canadian Avalanche Association (CAA) started teaching in the past couple of years in all CAA AvSAR courses.